University of Kent Campus

 (Joined/trained with Iona 2005)

 Sue took a degree in Mathematics at Edinburgh University and worked for some years in the Financial Sector of the City of London before moving to Kent.
-For a while she taught EFL, before moving into the educational sector as secretary, and latterly administrator, in a school for dyslexic children.
+For a while she taught EFL, before moving into the educational sector as secretary, and latterly administrator, in a specialist school for children with SpLDs.
 In the course of her work she has prepared many books, papers and reports on dyslexic people, as well as working with them every day, and she has a thorough knowledge of the problems they encounter.